-The Clark County Investment Pool provides its participants an alternate investment vehicle to the state LGIP.
+The Pool provides its participants an alternate investment vehicle to the Washington State Local Government Investment Pool (LGIP).
 Its longer duration has the potential to achieve higher yields, while maintaining adequate diversification and liquidity.
 The Pool's investment strategy is to adjust maturity and asset class diversification when market conditions change.
 Securities are generally held until maturity, with the following exceptions:

-- A security with declining credit may be sold prior to maturity to minimize loss of principal. - Liquidity needs of the portfolio require that a security be sold prior to maturity. - A security rebalance or swap would improve the quality, yield, or target duration in the portfolio.
+• A security with declining credit may be sold prior to maturity to minimize loss of principal.

+- Liquidity needs of the portfolio require that a security be sold prior to maturity. - A security rebalance or swap would improve the quality, yield, or target duration in the portfolio.